 Fig. 9.
 Response Time by increasing of node numbers

 Fig. 9 presents the results of experiments in distributed environment.
 Regardless of the data amount, the response time is better according to increasing of node numbers.
-As a result, we identified the advantages of the distributed file system with MapReudce framework based on two experimental results.
+As a result, we identified the advantages of the distributed file system with MapReduce framework based on two experimental results.